SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter1.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 1
-title: Chapter 1 - The Prince Who Loved the Rain
+Title: Chapter 1 - The Prince Who Loved the Rain
-layout: default
 ---

 ## *The Silk of Fate*